The FOLIO wiki contains the project roadmap.

 Which forum to use for communication: Issue tracker, Slack chat, Discuss discussion, GitHub pull requests.
 Some guidelines about when to use each, and some usage tips.

-Other technical guidelines and best practices.
+Other guides and best practices.